Tello vs. Boost Mobile: How much data do you really need?

 Thanks to the T-Mobile network, just about any unlocked phone will work on either of these carriers.
 If you're ready for a new phone, you can grab one of the best Android phones unlocked and take it with you if you choose to change carriers.

 You can also buy a phone directly from either carrier though, Tello stays focused on cheap phones, with its only new phones being mid-range devices.
-Boost has a good selection of Android and iOS devices, with some high-end devices included like Galaxy Z Flip 3 available.
+Boost has a good selection of Android and iOS devices, with some high-end devices included like the Galaxy S22 series available.
 Keep in mind that these phones must be active on Boost Mobile for 12 months before becoming eligible to be unlocked.

 Tello vs. Boost Mobile: Which should you pick?